-Hello, my name is Patrick, and I’m the author behind all of the Book of Elessar content.
+Hello, my name is Sam, and I’m the author behind all of the Book of Elessar content.
 I am a gamer, painter, creative writer, and formally, a book editor in the Denver area.
 I’ve been playing the Lord of the Rings Living Card Game for several years, almost since the beginning.

 This site began as a passing joke about imagining a young Aragorn traveling around with Elladan and Elrohir, twin sons of Elrond, who ranged with Aragorn for a long time when he lived in Rivendell.
 I thought, I could actually combine this with the LOTR LCG in a way that not only created content for the game itself, but also creative fan fiction that was literally derived from the events of each quest.

 So, in this project I am replaying every quest in the LOTR LCG.
 I’m playing true solo, wherever possible (some quests make this almost impossible), and every deck will feature Aragorn as a hero.
 This is not a “progression series,” in that I am not limiting my decks to cards only available at the time the quests were printed, but I am proceeding in order of release.

 For each quest, I’ll have a breakdown of the deck I’ve made, of course, featuring Aragorn.
 I tailor each deck to the needs of the quest, and this also determines which version of Aragorn I use.
 Also, I explain my strategy going into the quest.